monstersource/cyoa-tracker/readme.md

 ## contributing

 the cyoa tracker is built entirely on linux and is probably incompatible with a windows development environment.

+currently the best way to contribute is to test the tracker yourself and report back with any errors or glitches you find.

 ### building using task.sh